metodi96/avax-tutorial-nft/README.md

         })
 ```

-Our variable now which is the result of the function call is no longer the token id, but a transaction receipt, meaning that we obtain much more information out of it.
+Our variable which is the result of the function call is no longer the token id, but a transaction receipt, meaning that we obtain much more information out of it.
+Cool, right?
+Let us put this information to use.
 We test whether the correct events are emitted since they are the signal that we need.
 In this case we have two.
 One is the *Transfer* event which comes from the **\_safeMint(msg.sender, newItemId)** function of the **ERC721.sol** smart contract.
 The other one is our own *ItemMinted* event.
 We check for the correct name and the correct arguments.

 * In the remaining **it()**-s we check whether the mappings were updated accordingly and whether our **Item** has the correct values.
 Our final **it()** makes sure that the transaction reverts if we call the **createCollectible()** function with the same metadata parameter value.